 Listening Practice

-Switch over to this tab and you’ll get a native audio clip followed by the translation.
+The next activity is listening practice, where you’ll get a native audio clip followed by a translation.
 This helps you to make the connection in your mind between both statements.

 Flashcards